 Solarpunk: How to Tame Chickens and Automate Eggs with Animal Transport

-The moment Solarpunk’s chicken system started making sense to me was the moment the setup looked finished and still produced nothing.
-That is the mistake most players make: a Chicken Coop feels like the end of the job, when it is really the center of a small chain.
-If you want consistent egg production, the reliable route is to unlock the Animal Basics Pack, build the coop with food and water support already in place, make sure Hunger, Thirst, and Shelter are all satisfied, and then add Animal Transport so the whole thing runs with less babysitting.
+You built a Chicken Coop, it looks finished, and it produces nothing.
+That is the most common Solarpunk chicken mistake: the coop is not the end of the job, it is the center of a small chain.
+To get steady eggs you unlock the Animal Basics Pack, build the coop with food and water in place, push every need to 10/10, then add Animal Transport so the loop runs with less babysitting.

 Advertisement